PraCTES/MIT-PraCTES/demos/Lecture03_project_infrastructure.md

 # Organizing version-controlled, reproducible, and efficient scientific projects

 This session focuses on tools and methods (_section 1._) that make it easy to organize, share, reproduce, and maintain your scientific computations and collaborate with others on code (_s.
 2._).
 Representative examples are provided to illustrate these tools at work.
-Self-guided exercises are found at the end of this file.
+Self-guided exercises are found at the end.

 **Table of contents**